A248/LibertyBans/docs/Comparison-to-LiteBans.md

 LibertyBans requires Java 11 whereas LiteBans permits Java 8.

-## External database
+## External Databases

 Neither LiteBans nor LibertyBans requires an external database.
 LibertyBans uses HSQLDB by default, and LiteBans uses H2 by default.

-LibertyBans has support for MariaDB/MySQL.
-Note that you have to use a modern MySQL or MariaDB version.
-At least MySQL 8.0 or MariaDB 10.3 is required.

-LiteBans supports MariaDB/MySQL and PostgreSQL.
+LiteBans supports MariaDB, MySQL, and PostgreSQL.
 It also has support for SQLite, but SQLite usage is discouraged by LiteBans.

+LibertyBans supports MariaDB, MySQL, and PostgreSQL.
+It also requires certain minimum versions for database servers.
+At least MySQL 8.0, MariaDB 10.3, or PostgreSQL 12 is required.
+Older versions are not supported.

+Due to an unfortunate bug in pterodactyl, the pterodactyl database user has insufficient SQL privileges.
+TThis causes a problem with LibertyBans, because LibertyBans uses advanced SQL features which AdvancedBan does not.
+This results in headaches for users of LibertyBans and pterodactly, who need to manually grant the right privileges to LibertyBans for the plugin to function properly.
+This bug is outside the control of LibertyBans.

 ## Platform Support

-LibertyBans supports Bukkit, Velocity, and BungeeCord.

-LiteBans supports Bukkit and BungeeCord but does not provide a Velocity implementation.
-When using it with Velocity, LiteBans has to be installed on the backend servers.
+Both LibertyBans and LiteBans support the same platforms.
+LiteBans had velocity support recently added (9 December 2021)

+LiteBans' support for velocity came after months of users asking for the feature.
+It was suggested that LiteBans be made open-source so that someone could contribute a velocity version.
+The reluctance of the LiteBans author to add velocity support suggests that it may be unwise to rely on proprietary software for critical functionality.

 # Philosophy